• Skip to primary navigation

 Print Recipe

-Brown butter spiced rice krispies treats are an easy no-bake recipe for fall.
-They're just like a classic rice krispies treat, with the addition of brown butter and warm fall spices.
+Brown butter rice krispies treats are an easy no-bake recipe for fall.
+It's your favorite childhood treat with the addition of brown butter and warm fall spices.

 Prep Time5 minutes minutes